◆ AI SURFACES (V6.7)

 "Bring your own key" CTA shows up

 Your Anthropic or OpenAI API key isn't configured.
 Open Settings → Data Sources, paste your key, save.
-All six AI surfaces light up with the same key — no per-surface configuration.
+All ten AI surfaces light up with the same key — no per-surface configuration.
+The v6.3 Whale Confirmation Coach additionally uses Anthropic's web_search tool which is billed at $10 per 1000 searches on top of token usage; the nine other surfaces are token-only.

 Dev preview mode